iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/task.md

 - [ ] Here is the place for development todo items
 - [ ] Check if the exception handling is well done
 - [ ] Check if further tests must be written
+- [ ] Are there license conflicts for new dependencies?
 - [ ] Exisits a `global.json`
 - [ ] Are all TODOs in the code done?
 - [ ] Write meaningful comments